kaktusas2598/Villain/README.md

  * SpotLight could take Camera* as an optional param to make it act as a flashlight
  * Improve Phong shading by implementing Blinn-Phong shading
  * Investigate gamma correction and sRGB textures
+ * Fix Engine not compiling on Windows due to Nuklear